Altrusa International: History

 By 1950, Altrusa had 266 clubs with 28,600 women executives and professional leaders as members.

 In 1957, the organization had clubs in eight countries.
 Its program for service for 1957–1959, based on a survey of clubs, focused on traffic safety, expanded services for older people, and the need for youth guidance to reduce delinquency.

 In 1962, Altrusa International established the Altrusa International Foundation, which is dedicated to improving economic well-being and quality of life through a commitment to community services and literacy.
 In 1966, the organization began to look to America's youth as the future of Altrusa and established ASTRA service clubs.
 ASTRA encourages young people, ages 13 to 21, to participate in community service.
 Expanding on its commitment to youth, Altrusa adopted literacy as an ongoing area of service in 1977.

 In 1963, Altrusa had over 500 clubs in ten countries.
 The 1963–1965 program called for expanded vocational services to youth and older workers, more international relations programs and projects, and increased efforts to conserve human resources at all ages.

 The 1980s and 1990s brought changes to Altrusa.
 With the end of Communism, the former Soviet Union saw its first Altrusa clubs.
 Increasing its global outlook, Altrusa expanded projects beyond literacy and education by adopting a resolution to promote environmental concerns in 1989.

 In 2011, the association launched a new branding and marketing campaign with the purpose of increasing Altrusa's image in the communities, and reaching out to an evolving membership.

-Early presidents of Altrusa
+Presidents of Altrusa

 Altrusa published a retrospective of its early years in 1933, and listed the following women as its first eleven national presidents: